CA Vehicle Code 31

 What is ‘Lying’ to a Police Officer?

 It is a crime under California Vehicle Code 31 to provide false information to a police officer while he/she is performing her duties.
-You can be charged with the crime for proving a wrong last name, a borrowed or stolen driver’s license, fake registration, or by not answering questions truthfully.
+You can be charged with the crime for providing a wrong last name, a borrowed or stolen driver’s license, fake registration, or by not answering questions truthfully.

 California Vehicle Code 31 is a misdemeanor and if convicted you can face: